yeyuanch/yeyuanch.github.io/_pages/life.md

 Everything local in China, especially food in Shandong, Hunan and Shanghai.

-Everything non-Chinese in the U.S., especially burgers, Japanese food, and Indian food.
+Everything non-Chinese in the US, especially burgers, Japanese food, and Indian food.

 Fried chicken in KFC, which is the most consistent and delicious thing in China and in the US.